Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: System Model and Problem Formulation

-Leveraging the advantages of CRAs, we incorporate these antennas into array architectures to further enhance the performance of secure ISAC systems.
-Specifically, a CRA array offers flexible and dynamic reconfigurability in both radiation patterns and polarization states in the EM domain, while simultaneously supporting conventional digital beamforming in the BB domain.
-Consequently, this CRA array architecture enables more accurate target detection by effectively discriminating targets from clutters, and concurrently enhances secure communication by robustly suppressing potential eavesdroppers.
+The flexibility provided by CRAs can be more fully exploited by integrating them into arrays.
+CRA arrays offer dynamic reconfigurability of radiation patterns and polarization states in the EM domain, complementing conventional digital beamforming in the BB domain.
+Such multi-domain adaptability substantially improves the system's ability to distinguish targets from strong clutter and mitigate interference, achieving more accurate and reliable sensing performance in clutter-rich environments.

-Fig.~\ref{fig:systemmodel} illustrates the secure ISAC system empowered by CRA arrays.
-In this scenario, a base station (BS) simultaneously performs radar detection of a single target in the presence of $C$ strong signal-dependent clutter sources.
-At the same time, the BS supports downlink communications for $K$ single-antenna legitimate users, all in the presence of a single-antenna eavesdropper.
-Notably, the target itself is treated as a potential eavesdropper, thereby posing a threat to the confidentiality of the transmitted information.
-The BS is equipped with separate transmit and receive uniform linear arrays (ULAs), each consisting of $N$ CRAs capable of dynamically adjusting radiation patterns and polarization states.
-In contrast, the legitimate users and the eavesdropper employ conventional omnidirectional antennas with a fixed polarization.
-We assume there are $L$ distinct propagation paths between BS and each legitimate user.
-For simplicity, we adopt the common security nomenclature in which the BS is referred to as Alice, each legitimate user as Bob, and the eavesdropper as Eve.
+Fig.~\ref{fig:systemmodel} depicts a CRA-array-empowered ISAC scenario.
+In this configuration, a base station (BS) simultaneously performs radar sensing of a single target in the presence of $C$ clutter scatterers, while supporting downlink communications to $K$ single-antenna users.
+The BS is equipped with separate transmit and receive arrays, each composed of $N$ CRAs with dynamic EM-domain reconfigurability.
+In contrast, each user employs a conventional omnidirectional polarized antenna.
+We assume that there are $L$ distinct propagation paths between the BS and each user.